 In this article, we will cover:

-Before we scale the infrastructure horizontally or vertically, we first need to analyze it.
-This helps us to identify bottlenecks or performance issues that can limit the effectiveness of scaling efforts.
-We can identify underutilized resources for optimization and evaluate the infrastructure’s scalability requirements.
+Before scaling the infrastructure horizontally or vertically, we first need to analyze it.
+This helps us identify bottlenecks or performance issues that can limit the effectiveness of scaling efforts.
+We can also identify underutilized resources for optimization and evaluate the infrastructure’s scalability requirements.

 Monitoring the AWS infrastructure is essential for gathering key insights and metrics.
-It helps to optimize performance, identify potential issues, and ensure the infrastructure’s security and compliance.
-With the gathered information, we can make data-driven decisions to enhance resource utilization and reduce costs.
+It helps optimize performance, identify potential issues, and ensure the infrastructure’s security and compliance.
+With the information gathered, we can make data-driven decisions to enhance resource utilization and reduce costs.

-AWS CloudWatch is the best AWS service to monitor and scale AWS infrastructure.
-Besides CloudWatch, we can use various third-party tools like Splunk, NewRelic, and Datadog to monitor AWS infrastructure.
-Each of these tools has different capabilities and is utilized depending on what type of AWS infrastructure we have.
+AWS CloudWatch is the best service for monitoring and scaling AWS infrastructure.
+In addition to CloudWatch, we can use various third-party tools like Splunk, NewRelic, and Datadog to monitor AWS infrastructure.
+Each of these tools has different capabilities and is utilized depending on the type of AWS infrastructure we have.

 Identify bottlenecks